ocalla22/GridSystemWin10/README.md

 source myvenv/Scripts/activate.bat
 ```

-## Package the Standalone Application
+### Package the Standalone Application
 Run pyinstaller on the main application file.
 This will create the .spec file, and a build and dist folder.
 Again, source control will ignore these as they are in the .gitignore file.

 ```bash
 pyinstaller ./kartinggrids/hello.py
 ```

-In the dist folder the hello.exe file that can be distribute in order to run the standalone application.
+The dist folder the hello.exe file that can be distribute in order to run the standalone application.
 This will only work for windows systems.

 ```bash
 ./dist/hello/hello.exe